wamp-proto/wamp-proto/spec/basic.md

 An *Endpoint* can support any combination of above roles but MUST support at least one role.

 The `<role>|dict` is a dictionary describing features supported by the peer for that role.
+In basic implementations, this will be empty.

 *Example: An *Endpoint* that implements the roles of Publisher and Subscriber, and only supports basic features.*